domsol/Royal-Road-text-to-speach/README.md

 To install you will need to:
 1. clone this project: guide - https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
-2. make a account for amazon AWS: guide - https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html
+2. make a account for amazon AWS: guide - https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html .
+Follow this guide to produce a folder containing config and credenials file in user folders. e.g. C:\User\name\.aws.
-3. download ffmpg: guide - https://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/ or https://github.com/jiaaro/pydub#installation
+3. download ffmpg: guide - https://blog.gregzaal.com/how-to-install-ffmpeg-on-windows/ or https://github.com/jiaaro/pydub#installation . install to the C:\ file like C:\ffmpeg\bin which holds all the files.
 4. run the 'requirements.txt' file included with the project download: using the command promt (type cmd in file explorer in code folder) and run 'pip install -r requirements.txt'.
 5. may need to run (pip install -r requirements.txt --upgrade).
-Python 3.10 is current default.
+Python 3.10 is current default, tested on windows 10 .

 once these steps are taken you can run the software by using the bat file 'run royal road TTS.bat'.